PREVIOUS: Play FORMS (Part 3)

 4. Parallel P

-When children play independently but alongside other kids, with toys that are like the others but used in their own style, and don’t try to influence or modify what nearby children are doing.
+This is when children play independently but alongside other kids, with toys that are like the others but used in their own style, and don’t try to influence or modify what nearby children are doing.

 They are in fact learning quite a bit from each other, because even though they don’t seem to be paying attention, they often mimic the other’s behavior.
 It’s an important bridge to later stages of play